antistoopmode/antistoopmode.github.io/docs/hs2_damage_for_beginners.md

 ## Frequently Asked Questions
 Can spells crit?
-> No, only Attacks can crit.
+> No, only Physical Attacks can crit.

 Can dot's crit?
-> No, only Attacks can crit.
+> No, only Physical Attacks can crit.

 Why is my Skill Damage not increasing the damage of my skill?
 > Attack skills do not benefit from the Skill Damage stat.